 You may know that Thursday, April 22nd is Earth Day this year, but were you aware that the entire month of April is known as Keep America Beautiful Month?
-Now more than ever it’s important to be taking care of our communities and our planet, as climate change is on the rise and threatening species and habitats as it is.
+Now more than ever, it’s essential to take care of our communities and our planet, as climate change is on the rise and threatens species and habitats.
 Looking to go beyond the simple “reduce, reuse, recycle” slogan?
 Delaware Court invites you to learn more about taking care of Mother Earth.

-Keep America Beautiful Month often focuses on three main objectives: to reduce, to teach, and to beautify.
+Keep America Beautiful Month often focuses on three main objectives: reducing, teaching, and beautifying.
 First, reduce waste by avoiding single-use plastics and reusing, upcycling, or restoring old items.
-The next step is to teach–teach children about the importance of this issue and keeping our country (and Earth) clean.
 Lead by example and avoid littering, harming flora and fauna, or leaving a large carbon footprint.
+The next step is to teach children about the importance of this issue and keeping our country (and Earth) clean.

 Then, beautify!
-As Americans, many things may divide us, but we can all unite towards a common goal: making our country beautiful.
-Pick up trash when you see it, plant flowers or trees at home, clean monuments in your city…the list goes on.
+Many things may divide us as Americans, but we can all unite toward a common goal: making our country beautiful.
+Pick up trash when you see it, plant flowers or trees at home, clean monuments in your city, and the list goes on.
 What will you do this month to make your community a better place?